foundriesio/docs/source/porting-guide/pg-spl-uboot-env.rst

     @@INCLUDE_COMMON@@

-The user needs to define ``devnum`` as expected by the board and make sure the ``initrd_addr`` is set in U-Boot correctly, otherwise the user may need to set the ``initrd_addr`` (as well as any other missing addresses) in this file.
+You will need to define ``devnum`` as expected by the board.
+Make sure the ``initrd_addr`` is set in U-Boot correctly.
+Otherwise you may need to set the ``initrd_addr`` (as well as any other missing addresses) in this file.

 .. note::

-    If porting to a new SoC not supported in LmP, the boot firmware offsets also need to be calculated and adjusted as the procedure described here :ref:`ref-sec-tfa-optee`.
+    If porting to a new SoC not supported in LmP, the boot firmware offsets also need to be calculated and adjusted as described under :ref:`ref-sec-tfa-optee`.

 The boot.cmd for the ``lmp`` distro lives in: